Wellbeing and staying well

 Public Health England and Sport England have produced a downloadable guide to being active at home during the coronavirus outbreak.

-Gransnet have put together on their website 11 tips for staying positive, How to stay positive in self-isolation.
+Gransnet has put together on their website 11 tips for staying positive, How to stay positive in self-isolation.

 Information about talking to people and about befriending services is available in the Befriending section on Camden Care Choices.

 RecommendMe is a website that lists social events and activities available without leaving the home.
 Some of these require access to the internet but many do not.

-Mind in Camden suggest 11 ways to manage isolation in their guidance Coronavirus and your wellbeing.
+Mind in Camden suggests 11 ways to manage isolation in their guidance Coronavirus and your wellbeing.

 There are some very basic needs that contribute to being well that may have become more difficult in isolation such as getting food and shopping, and money and banking.
 If you need practical support with any of these things you can contact the Camden Social Prescribing and Care Navigation Service.
 More information about the service is available.

 Contact the Camden Social Prescribing and Care Navigation Service